Azure/azure-quickstart-templates/ibm-cloud-pak-for-data/README.md

 ![Alt text](images/services.png?raw=true "parameters2")

-As part of the deployment, the following services are enabled by default:
+As part of the deployment, the following services can be enabled:
 •	Watson Studio
 •	Watson Knowledge Catalog
 •	Watson Machine Learning
+•	Data Virtualization
+•	Watson Openscale

 To get information on various other services that are available, you can visit [Cloud Pak for Data Service Catalog](https://www.ibm.com/support/producthub/icpdata/docs/content/SSQNUZ_current/cpd/svc/services.html)